ankitects/faqs/src/the-2021-scheduler.md

 ### Fuzz

-The small random delay added to reviews is now reflected on the answer buttons, instead of only being applied when answering.
+The small random delay added to intervals is reflected on the answer buttons, instead of only being applied when answering.

-The way the delay is calculated has also been improved - cards with intervals under a week now receive a more equally-weighted delay, and the delay amount increases more smoothly as intervals increase.
+The way the delay is calculated has also been improved - cards with intervals under a week receive a more equally-weighted delay, and the delay amount increases more smoothly as intervals increase.

 ### Interday learning